devflowinc/trieve-rust-client/docs/OrganizationApi.md

 > models::OrganizationUsageCount get_organization_usage(tr_organization, organization_id)
 Get Organization Usage

-Get Organization Usage  Fetch the current usage specification of an organization by its id.
-The auth'ed user must be an admin or owner of the organization to fetch it.
+Fetch the current usage specification of an organization by its id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters